Example specs

 👉 Closed beta notice

-Specifications ('specs') are markdown documents that define the requirements and behavior of software modules in Tessl's AI Native Development approach.
-They serve as the single source of truth for what your code should do, and Tessl uses them to generate both implementation code and tests.
-They should have a .spec.md file extension.
+Specifications (specs) are markdown documents that define the requirements and behavior of software modules in Tessl's AI Native Development approach.
+They serve as structured memory for what your code is supposed to do, and Tessl uses them to generate both implementation code and tests.
+They have a .spec.md file extension.

 A spec describes: